vkoves/vkoves.github.io/_posts/2020-04-05-creating-accessible-forms-the-basics.md

   (<a href='https://codepen.io/viktorkoves'>@viktorkoves</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+Now, we can easily use this form with just our keyboard or a screen reader.

+If you want to learn more about accessibility, like what tools you can use to get started testing for accessibility, check out my [other-articles].

 <!-- All links for simplicity -->
 [mdn-input]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input
 [a11y-tools-article]: {% post_url 2020-02-09-the-accessible-developers-starter-kit %}
 [devtools-a11y-pane]: https://developers.google.com/web/tools/chrome-devtools/accessibility/reference#pane
+[other-articles]: /writing